httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 When reviewing registration requests, the designated expert(s) should pay attention to the requested status.
 The status value should reflect standardization status and the broad opinion of relevant interest groups such as the IETF or security-related SDOs.
-The "standard" status is not suitable for an algorithm that is known to be weak, broken, or experimental.
-If a registration request attempts to register such an algorithm as "standard", the designated expert(s) should suggest an alternative status of "insecure" or "provisional".
+The "Active" status is not suitable for an algorithm that is known to be weak, broken, or experimental.
+If a registration request attempts to register such an algorithm as "Active", the designated expert(s) should suggest an alternative status of "Deprecated" or "Provisional".

-When reviewing registration requests, the designated expert(s) cannot use a status of "insecure" or "provisional" as grounds for rejection.
+When reviewing registration requests, the designated expert(s) cannot use a status of "Deprecated" or "Provisional" as grounds for rejection.

 Requests to update or change the fields in an existing registration are permitted.
-For example, this could allow for the transition of an algorithm status from "standard" to "insecure" as the security environment evolves.
+For example, this could allow for the transition of an algorithm status from "Active" to "Deprecated" as the security environment evolves.

 # Security Considerations {#security}